PLACE: An introduction from Program Director Glenn Alteen

 Our vision is to create and implement programming that reflects cultural interests, and that allows for opportunities for direct community engagement in a variety of innovative ways.
 Mount Pleasant was one of Vancouver’s earliest neighbourhoods; it was THE place to be from the 1890s until 1910 when the Shaughnessy neighbourhood then became the new preferred district to be and Mount Pleasant fell into decline.
 Mount Pleasant and Brewery Creek lay close to the Ontario Street dividing line between east and west and Main Street reflected this cultural and class division, with bigger homes to the west (Shaughnessy) and working-class homes to the east (Mount Pleasant).

 Mount Pleasant’s early decline continued for almost 100 years!
-Its working-class roots made it the place for rental housing and transient tenants, and it became the poorest neighbourhood outside of the DTES.
+Its working-class roots made it the place for rental housing and transient tenants, and it became the poorest neighbourhood outside of the DTES (downtown eastside).
 A neighbourhood of immigrants, urban poor and artists created the conditions from where much of Vancouver’s early cultural life grew.

-1) Maximum one-page proposal for the work, describing what you wish to show, and how it relates to the theme of PLACE.
+1) Maximum one-page proposal, describing what you wish to show, and how it relates to PLACE.

 2) Supporting Documentation: Video submissions should be sent as a link to a host site (Youtube, Vimeo).